fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

      - No Credential is stored without explicit User approval.
    * - WS-042
      - Credential Presentation
-     - The Wallet MUST verify the Verifier’s Presentation Request before responding.
+     - The Wallet MUST verify the Verifier's Presentation Request before responding.
      - Invalid or malformed requests are rejected.
    * - WS-043
      - Security